opentiny/quill-header-list/README.md

 | onBeforeHide    | `() => boolean`          | trigger before hidden. return `true` will cancel hidden                                                                                | -           | `false`  |
 | onItemClick     | `(id: string) => void`   | trigger when click list item. id is the header element id                                                                              | -           | `false`  |

+> Module changed the `header` value struct in delta.
+If you have other custom values in `header` value, you need change `class XXX extend Header` with `class XXX extend HeaderWithID` and update `formats` function.

-## other
+## Other

+### Fixed Element On Page

-if you have a fixed element in your page. you can use `topOffset` to return the height of the fixed element. then the header-list-item scroll position will not cover by the fixed element.
+If you have a fixed element in your page, you can use `topOffset` to return the height of the fixed element.
+Then the header-list-item scroll position will not cover by the fixed element.

 ```js
 new Quill('#editor', {